ankita34359/Web-development-training/README.md

 - Centralized state management.
 - Actions, reducers, and the Redux flow.

+### Key Takeaways

+This training will provide me with a strong foundation in frontend development, enabling me to build real-world applications with clean, maintainable code.

 ## Future Plans

 Once my training phase is complete, I will apply these learnings to build a fully functional YouTube clone.
 Stay tuned for updates in my main project repository!